A [Checklist] For What To Pack For Tulum

 It’s humid in Tulum, and you’ll be sweating just existing, let alone when you’re out and about.
 Though, do remember that minimal makeup is the vibe in Tulum, so you can get away with just a few essential items.

-Bring a few versatile jewellery items, but don’t bring anything sentimental or valuable.
+Bring a few versatile jewelry items, but don’t bring anything sentimental or valuable.
 I expand more on this under the what not to bring section later on.

 Perfume/deodorant